-Birkenhead Borough Council Homes
+Birkenhead Council Homes

-Children's establishments run by Birkenhead Borough Council.
+Children's establishments run (at some time in their history) by Birkenhead Council.

 - Home for Adolescent Girls, 1 Renwick Close, Noctorum Estate, Birkenhead